 Worse is that these Terms & Conditions are continually changing and usually change without notice.

 However, if there is a notice by email, it rarely says more than “our terms have been updated.”
 But with no clue as to what has been changed.

 But if you do something that does not conform to the rules, which you have no way of really knowing what they are, you might receive a notice such as this.

 Now the mystery begins because the message gives no clue as to what you have done wrong.
 Was it a post or a comment?
 Which post, which comment?

-Puritan, moralistic or prudish?
-It doesn’t matter.
-It was Google’s decision.
-So the post was banned.
+Puritan, moralistic, or prudish?
+It doesn’t matter, as it was Google’s decision.
+So the post was banned from carrying advertisements.

-In 99.999% of cases, your comments and posts on social media are not checked by humans.
+In 99.999% of cases, humans don’t check your comments and posts on social media.

-So all it takes is for a computer program to come across a small word sequence in one of your posts that it has been programmed to find, and your post is blocked or filtered or worse, your account is suspended or closed.
+All it takes is for a computer program to come across a small word sequence in one of your posts that it has been programmed to find, and your post is blocked, filtered, banned, and challenged, or worse, your account is suspended or closed.

 Have you noticed that even the New York Times is being curtailed on Facebook?
-Yep, don’t mention politics.
+Yes, don’t mention politics.